Bibasis sena

 Bibasis sena, commonly known as the orange-tailed awlet, is a butterfly belonging to the family Hesperiidae, the skippers.
-It is also sometimes called the pale green awlet though that name can also refer to Bibasis gomata.
+It is also sometimes called the pale green awlet though that name can also refer to Burara gomata.

 Distribution

-This skipper is found in Sri Lanka, India, Myanmar, Cambodia, Thailand, Laos, south Vietnam, Hainan, Malay peninsula, Indonesian archipelago (including Borneo, Java, Kangean, Bali, Lombok, Bawean, Sumba, Sumbawa) and the Philippines.
+This skipper is found in Sri Lanka, India, China (Hainan), Myanmar, Cambodia, Thailand, Laos, Vietnam, Malaysia (Malay peninsula), Indonesian archipelago (including Borneo, Java, Kangean, Bali, Lombok, Bawean, Sumba, Sumbawa) and the Philippines.

 In India, this skipper is found in the Western Ghats including the Nilgiris, Kodagu, Kanara, and the Himalayas, from Shimla eastward to Northeast India and onto Myanmar (recorded in the Karens and Dawnas).
 Also found in Andaman and Nicobar Islands.

 The type locality for this species is the region of Bengal.

 Status

 William Harry Evans (1932) records the orange-tail awl as rare in India and very rare in the Andaman islands.
 He records the butterfly as not rare in south Myanmar, the Malay Peninsula and parts of the Indonesian archipelago.